Clinical-Genomics/scout/docs/admin-guide/gens_integration.md

 # Gens integration

-[Gens][gens] is a interactive webbased tool to visualize copy number profiles in wgs data.
-It display the normalized read depth and alternative allele frequency in relation to transcripts, variants and previously annoated marker pannels.
+[Gens][gens] is a interactive web-based tool to visualize copy number profiles using wgs data.
+It display the normalized read depth and alternative allele frequency in relation to transcripts, variants and previously annotated marker panels.

 ## Setup

 To avoid dependency conflicts Gens should be installed in an environment separate from scout.
 Install Gens according to the instructions on the [tool homepage][gens].
-This can be done using the same environment or a virtual environment.

 ### Config Parameters